PAYMENT IS DUE ON COMPLETION OF WORK for domestic customers, and within 5 calendar days for other clients.

 Payment is required on any outstanding invoices prior to any continuation of further works for the same client.

-ALL telephone calls are recorded (this means ALL outgoing and ALL incoming
+Telephone calls are recorded (this means outgoing and incoming calls)

 Calls are recorded for staff training and fact verification purposes.
 Call recordings are not passed on to any other parties (unless required to do so by law / courts etc)